 The GDPR puts forward the principle that personal data and sensitive personal data should not be retained for periods that are longer than necessary.
 In this context, the Malta University Language School will be putting forward a retention policy for all data and documentation that it collects and processes, with the purpose of ensuring compliance to the Regulation and ensuring that no resources are utilised in the processing and archiving of data which is no longer of relevance.

 This policy aims to achieve the following objectives:

 - Regulate the retention and disposal of the various types of documentation – whether held in manual or automated filing systems within the Malta University Language School – while adhering to the Data Protection principle which states that personal data should not be retained for a longer period than necessary;

 - Dispose of unnecessary documentation that is no longer relevant and is taking up useful storage space;

-DOCUMENTATION HELD WITHIN the Malta University Language School
+6.5 Documentation held within the premises at Malta University Language School

-- As part of its operating requirements the Malta University Language School, requests, keeps and maintains a wide range of documentation including personal data.
-The various types of documentation utilised by the Malta University Language School may be categorised as follows:
+As part of its operating requirements Malta University Language School, requests to keep and maintains a wide range of documentation including personal data.
+The various types of documentation utilised by Malta University Language School may be categorised as follows:

 - Personal Data of students;

 - Discipline related records;